 Rationale

-Ensuring health for everyone is an important objective.
-Artificial Intelligence (AI) can help achieving this goal in many ways, worldwide, often at reduced costs and enhanced speed.
+Artificial Intelligence (AI) can help achieving the important objective of ensuring health for everyone in many ways, worldwide, often at reduced costs and enhanced speed.
 In the case of modern AI, it is important to notice that practitioners, patients and medical device regulators are confronted with a new kind of machine.
 While mechanical devices, electronics and software tools from the past have been typically designed from fully understood first principles, it is difficult to anticipate the behaviour of modern AI algorithms, because (1) of the enormous complexity of the algorithms, and (2) because the performance depends not only on the learning algorithm, but also on the underlying training data.

 These properties let the users raise doubts about whether they can trust AI models, when they face critical decisions in the health domain.
 Crucially, these reasonable doubts cannot be resolved at present, because there are no established ways to assess the quality of AI models for health.